Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   BIOS flash.
 Recommended to be enabled if [Firmware setup password](overview.md#user-password-management) is set.
 Disable the protection if you need access to flash with flashrom.

+- `Early boot DMA Protection` - Enables IOMMU DMA protection early during POST.
-- `Dma protection` - Early Boot DMA protection is a feature that utilizes the IOMMU early in the boot process to prevent rogue DMA-capable devices such as PCIe add-in cards and USB 3 devices from access to memory.
+  DMA protection is a feature that utilizes the IOMMU early in the boot process to prevent rogue DMA-capable devices such as PCIe add-in cards and USB 3 devices from access to memory.
 This prevents a class of DMA attacks that allow for exfiltration of secrets and installation of malware early in the boot process.

-DMA protection can be enabled in two
-  ways:
-- `IOMMU handoff at ExitBootServices` - this option is available when `Dma protection` is enabled.
-It changes the moment when IOMMU is re-enabled.
-  If this option is selected, the it's re-enabled at ExitBootService when transferring control to OS.
-If disabled, it's re-enebled eariler at ReadyToBoot event, which happens at the start of Device Boot Selection in edk2 boot process.
+- `Keep IOMMU enabled when transfer control to OS` - (only available when `Early boot DMA Protection` is selected) Keeps IOMMU DMA protection enabled during ExitBootServices when control is passed to the OS.
+If unsure or see any problems with DMA/IOMMU during OS boot, keep it disabled.

 ## Networking Options